 A collection of pus.
 Usually forms because of infection.

-A tooth or tooth structure which is responsible for the anchorage of a bridge or a denture.
+A tooth or tooth structure that is responsible for the anchorage of a bridge or a denture.

 A silver filling material.